mihaifm/smolpress/readme.md

 ###  Authentication

 Smolpress provides a single user that is created when visiting `/admin`.
-User data is stored in a text file called (`data/vault.txt`) which is encrypted with the password available in the
-SMOLPRESS_VAULT_PASSWORD environment variable.
+User data is stored in a text file (`data/vault.txt`) which is encrypted with the password available in the SMOLPRESS_VAULT_PASSWORD environment variable.
 User password is also hashed with sha512.

 ### Markdown editing